 - Reach out to locals.
 Who better to give recommendations for what makes a region truly special?
 When you explain to locals you want visitors to have an authentic experience so that they can see the true beauty of their hometown, they’ll want to help!

 - Contact the local Convention Visitors Bureau (CVB).
-They are a veritable treasure-trove of information on holding events in their area and only too happy to help in your event planning.
+They are a veritable treasure-trove of information on holding events in their area and are only too happy to help in your event planning.

 - If budget permits, you can also look to a destination management company (DMC).
 They’ll act as an extension of your team in planning an unforgettable destination experience.